awsdocs/amazon-s3-userguide/doc_source/security-best-practices.md

-**Enable multi\-factor authentication \(MFA\) Delete**
-MFA Delete can help prevent accidental bucket deletions\.
-If MFA Delete is not enabled, any user with the password of a sufficiently privileged root or IAM user could permanently delete an Amazon S3 object\.
-MFA Delete requires additional authentication for either of the following operations:
-+ Changing the versioning state of your bucket
-+ Permanently deleting an object version
-For more information, see [Configuring MFA delete](MultiFactorAuthenticationDelete.md)\.

 **Consider encryption of data at rest**
 You have the following options for protecting data at rest in Amazon S3:
 + **Server\-Side Encryption** – Request Amazon S3 to encrypt your object before saving it on disks in its data centers and then decrypt it when you download the objects\.
 Server\-side encryption can help reduce risk to your data by encrypting the data with a key that is stored in a different mechanism than the mechanism that stores the data itself\.